• Deutsch

 Bot and Crawler User Agent Examples

 Bot user agents usually identify themselves clearly for transparency.
-Search engines like Google rely on their declared Googlebot user agent to crawl the web for their index.
+Search engines like Google rely on a declared Googlebot user agent to crawl the web for their index.

-The core trade-off when designing a web crawler UA is transparency versus access.
-By choosing an honest, identifiable bot agent, you gain trust with cooperative servers.
-However, you inevitably sacrifice access to sites that block any traffic that doesn't appear to be a standard browser.
-The flip side is spoofing a real browser's UA, which lets you in but requires a sophisticated infrastructure to avoid being detected as fraudulent and blocked permanently.
+The core trade-off in designing a web crawler's UA is transparency versus access.
+An honest, identifiable bot agent earns trust with cooperative servers, but you sacrifice access to sites that block anything that doesn't look like a standard browser.
+The alternative—spoofing a real browser's UA—gets you in, but takes a fair amount of infrastructure to avoid being detected as fraudulent and permanently blocked.

 Googlebot user agent: